dancrha/dancrha/README.md

 ### Hi there 👋

+My name is Dan Crha.
+I'm a Web Developer looking for my first SWE role!
+I specialize in building web-apps with the MERN stack.
 [![GitHub Streak](https://streak-stats.demolab.com?user=danielcrha)](https://git.io/streak-stats)
 <!--
 **danielcrha/danielcrha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.